bennyz/notes/reading/rust.md

 let entire = &s[..];
 ```

-In the mamory it will look somethign like this
+In the memory it will look something like this
 ```
 s
 ------------         -------------